Overview

 This lesson widens the topic from our Solar System to the wider stellar picture.
 Keep the Sun as the

-anchor example, then use it to help students compare stars by scale, energy source, distance, and
+anchor example, then use it to help you compare stars by scale, energy source, distance, and

 life cycle.